Maths

 Ashton St Peter’s Mathematics Vision Statement

-At Ashton St Peter’s, we believe that every child can be a successful mathematician.
+At Ashton St Peter’s, we believe that every child can be a successful ‘Mastery Mathematician’.
 Our aim is to nurture confident, curious, and resilient learners who can think critically, explain their reasoning clearly, and apply their mathematical understanding to a wide range of situations.

 By the time our pupils leave our school, we aim that they will all:

-We want our pupils to feel secure, confident, and positive about maths—both in the classroom and in life beyond school.
-Through engaging, purposeful learning, we strive to show that maths is not only essential for success in other areas of the curriculum, such as science, but also a vital life skill.
+We want our pupils to feel secure, confident, and positive about maths and view themselves as a ‘Mastery Mathematician’—both in the classroom and in life beyond school.
+Through engaging, purposeful learning which is delivered through the ‘Teaching for Mastery’ approach, we strive to show that maths is not only essential for success in other areas of the curriculum, such as science, but also a vital life skill.

 Our vision is for pupils to see the relevance of maths in the real world—using their knowledge to solve problems, make informed decisions, and navigate adult life with confidence.
 We aim to challenge the stigma of “not being good at maths” by fostering a culture where every child believes in their potential to succeed.